ibrahim-s/bookLibrary/readme.md

 # Book Library #

 Author: Ibrahim Hamadeh
-NVDA compatibility: 2019.3 and later
+NVDA compatibility: 2024.1 and later
-Download [version 2.2.3][1]
+Download [version 2.2.4][1]

-This addon helps the user to view and access his downloadable or online books At the same time he can arrange his local books in library like way.
+This addon helps the user to view and access his downloadable or online books, and for this internet connection is needed.
+At the same time he can arrange his local books in library like way.
 he can add, edit or remove any of his local libraries or books.

 From the main dialog of libraries, you can choose the library you like and press enter on it.
-You can in this dialog, add, Rename or remove any libraries at any time.
+You can in this dialog, for local libraries, add, Rename or remove any libraries at any time.
+but for online libraries or books, you can't edit that, but you still in the list of online books, you can change sorting of books, by name or Author.
 On the library dialog, you can read informations about the books, size of file, the link, and other links if present.
 You can open Book Library dialog pressing on the command: NVDA+control+windows+b
 You can as always change this gesture or command going to :